SAFETY AND SECURITY

+Date/acquaintance rape occurs when an individual is forced by someone he or she knows to participate in unwanted sexual activity.
 Threats and intimidation, administration of alcohol or other drugs, as well as physical force or restraint is often present in an acquaintance rape situation.
 Acquaintance rape is the most common form of rape on college campuses.

 Acquaintance rape occurs most often during or after social events such as parties at bars, fraternity/sorority parties, or other places where students may congregate while using alcohol or drugs.
 It can even occur on a date.

+There are expectations about what men's and women's roles should be, and at times these expectations conflict with true feelings.
 It is the responsibility of both men and women to communicate their feelings directly and to respect each other's right to say NO.